-When considering what to put in a border perennial plants are a must.
+When considering what to put in a border, perennial plants are a must.
 Easy to grow, many are long lived and there are hundreds of plant shapes and flower colours to choose from.
-This sheer choice can make selecting the right variety a daunting process especially for the less experienced gardener.
+This vast choice can make selecting the right variety a daunting process especially for the less experienced gardener.

 So here are a few guidelines to make the task simpler.

 Most perennials grow in well-drained soil that does not stay wet for long, but if the soil is really dry or stays wet for a long time there are still many varieties to choose from.
 Because most perennials originate from meadow or grass land they grow best in soil that is not too rich in nutrients.
 If you are uncertain about your soil type a simple to use shop-bought soil tester can be useful.
 Be aware though, that the soil in one area of your border may be different to that in another area.